liujingbreak/ts-l12n/README.md

 ## This is just a small PoC,  I guess an ideal tools should have functionality likes
+ * Integrate with Crowdin or TS 2.5 tranlation App, or exchange files with them.

- * If we don't use RequireJS, Replace html tag <script src="xxx.js"></script> with an random query hash code, which can disable Browser cache everytime new js file released, like <script src="xxx.js?921039218"></script>
+ * If we don't use RequireJS, Replace html tag <script src="xxx.js"></script> and <link href="xxx.css"> with appending random query hash code to the URL, which can disable browser's cache everytime new js file released, like <script src="xxx.js?921039218"></script>

  * Supporting static text in html element attributes like what TS 2.5 does.